 Families need resources and care providers that advocate for proper breastfeeding initiation and continuation.
 That is almost impossible to find.
 Hospitals have continued to recommend formula over watchful waiting of breastfeeding.
 At times, families are coerced with threats to not discharge the baby or to do extra medical interventions so the parents choose formula as a lesser evil situation.
 After the birth clients are exhausted, hormonal, and anxious.
 They are easily manipulated if they do not have a trustworthy supporter to help them make a decision based on evidence-based practice and their particular case.
 Britt Sando along with our lactation team, our nurses and our Midwives offer that reasonable sounding board for which our clients are looking.

 We have found that Lactation Circle is an effective way to support our breastfeeding clients in a comfortable environment.
 We hope you will join us.
 Remember to register ahead of time and maybe bring a friend!

 To register click on the link at the bottom of this page

 Britt Sando, CD(DONA), LCCE, IBCLC has been attending births as a DONA- certified doula since 2002 and teaching childbirth classes for The Midwives of NJ since 2012.
-Working with people during the childbearing year has made it clear that many families are unable to achieve their breastfeeding goals, sometimes due to serious issues but also to a simple lack of information and support.
-Teaching breastfeeding classes, facilitating our weekly Lactation Circle, and became an IBCLC in 2018, Britt hopes to help parents have a positive experience providing optimal nutrition and bonding with their baby.
+She became an IBCLC in 2018.
+Working with people during the childbearing year has made it clear to Britt that many families are unable to achieve their breastfeeding goals, sometimes due to serious issues but also to a simple lack of information and support.
+By teaching breastfeeding classes, facilitating our weekly Lactation Circle, and providing one-on-one lactation consults, Britt hopes to help parents have a positive experience providing optimal nutrition and bonding with their baby.